 National trends in prescription drug expenditures and projections for 2018

-Historical trends and factors likely to influence future pharmaceutical expenditures are discussed, and projections are made for drug spending in 2018 in nonfederal hospitals, clinics, and overall (all sectors).
-Methods Drug expenditure data through calendar year 2017 were obtained from the IQVIA (formerly QuintilesIMS) National Sales Perspectives database and analyzed.
-New drug approvals, patent expirations, and other factors that may influence drug spending in hospitals and clinics in 2018 were also reviewed.
-Expenditure projections for 2018 for nonfederal hospitals, clinics, and overall (all sectors) were made based on a combination of quantitative analyses and expert opinion.
-Results Total U.S. prescription sales in the 2017 calendar year were $455.9 billion, a 1.7% increase compared with 2016.
-The top drug based on expenditures was adalimumab ($17.1 billion), followed by insulin glargine and etanercept.
-Prescription expenditures in nonfederal hospitals totaled $34.2 billion, a 0.7% decrease in 2017 compared with 2016.
-Expenditures in clinics increased 10.9%, to a total of $70.8 billion.
-The decrease in spending in nonfederal hospitals was driven by lower utilization.
-The top 25 drugs by expenditures in nonfederal hospitals and clinics were dominated by specialty drugs.
-Conclusion We project a 3.0–5.0% increase in total drug expenditures across all settings, a 11.0–13.0% increase in clinics, and a 0.0–2.0% increase in hospital drug spending in 2018.
-Health-system pharmacy leaders should carefully examine their own local drug utilization patterns to determine their own organization’s anticipated spending in 2018.
+PURPOSE: Historical trends and factors likely to influence future pharmaceutical expenditures are discussed, and projections are made for drug spending in 2017 in nonfederal hospitals, clinics, and overall (all sectors).
+METHODS: Drug expenditure data through calendar year 2016 were obtained from the QuintilesIMS National Sales Perspectives database and analyzed.
+Other factors that may influence drug spending in hospitals and clinics in 2017, including new drug approvals and patent expirations, were also reviewed.
+Expenditure projections for 2017 for nonfederal hospitals, clinics, and overall (all sectors) were made based on a combination of quantitative analyses and expert opinion.
+RESULTS: Total U.S. prescription sales in the 2016 calendar year were $448.2 billion, a 5.8% increase compared with 2015.
+More than half of the increase resulted from price hikes of existing drugs.
+Adalimumab was the top drug overall in 2016 expenditures ($13.6 billion); in clinics and nonfederal hospitals, infliximab was the top drug.
+Prescription expenditures in clinics and nonfederal hospitals totaled $63.7 billion (an 11.9% increase from 2015) and $34.5 billion (a 3.3% increase from 2015), respectively.
+In nonfederal hospitals and clinics, growth in spending was driven primarily by price increases of existing drugs and increased volume, respectively.
+CONCLUSION: We project a 6.0-8.0% increase in total drug expenditures across all settings, an 11.0-13.0% increase in clinics, and a 3.0-5.0% increase in hospital drug spending in 2017.
+Health-system pharmacy leaders should carefully examine their own local drug utilization patterns to determine their own organization's anticipated spending in 2017.